nexmo-community/number-insight-dashboard-example/readme.md

 Check out a live version on Glitch: [https://nexmo-number-insight-dashboard.glitch.me/](https://nexmo-number-insight-dashboard.glitch.me/).

-To set up your own version, run the following commands after cloning the repo:
+To set up your own version, run the following commands after cloning the repo, or remix the Glitch version:

 ```bash
 $ npm install